📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Sector Charity/Non Profit

-PI Contribution The partnership's goal is to guarantee the safety and quality of food aid provided by WFP to people in need.
-Tralspec-AI's objective is to develop quick, cost-effective, user-friendly, and efficient methods to detect the presence of tropane alkaloids, which have been a major concern for WFP.
+PI Contribution The partnership aims to guarantee the safety and quality of food aid provided by WFP to people in need.
+TRALSPEC-AI's objective is to develop quick, cost-effective, user-friendly, and efficient methods to detect the presence of tropane alkaloids, which have been a significant concern for WFP.
 These alkaloids have been found to contaminate food distributed by WFP to underdeveloped African countries.
+The partnership significantly enhances the sourcing of samples for research and promotes effective data and information sharing.
+Moreover, the Fellow brought invaluable expertise in Food Science and Analytical Chemistry, providing critical guidance on urgent food safety and quality challenges faced by the WFP.
+The Fellow is also instrumental in refining the methods and specifications for various humanitarian products, ensuring the highest safety and quality standards in our efforts to support those in need.

-Collaborator Contribution The WFP shares the operational challenges and needs with the fellow and PI of Tralspec-AI and shares relevant materials and samples for method development and laboratory investigation.
+Collaborator Contribution The WFP shares the operational challenges and needs with the fellow and PI of Tralspec-AI and shares relevant materials, information and samples for method development and laboratory investigation.

 Start Year 2024